MichalTravnicek/pki.wikifix/Random-Certificate-Serial-Numbers-v1.md

 ### How to Enable Random Certificate Serial Numbers during CA Configuration

-Here are steps allowing to enable random certificate serial numbers during CA configuration for Dogtag 10:
+Here are steps allowing to enable random certificate serial numbers during CA configuration for PKI 10:

 pkispawn configuration file needs to have the following section: